Farama-Foundation/Miniworld/docs/environments.md

 <img src="/images/maze_0.jpg" width=300></img>
 </p>

-Randomly generated maze, in which the agent starts in a random location, and has to navigate to a red box placed at another random location.
-This is a very challenging environment to solve with reinforcement learning.
+# PickupObjs

+Registered configurations:
+- `MiniWorld-PickupObjs-v0`

+One single large room in which the agent has to collect several objects.
+The agent gets +1 reward for collecting each object.
+The episode terminates when all objects are collected or when the time step limit is exceeded.

 # CollectHealth